 - Are security deposits required to earn interest?

 No. There is no Maine law requiring security deposits to earn interest.

 - Do landlords need to store security deposits in a separate bank account?

 Yes, Maine law states that the deposit may not be treated as an asset to be commingled with the assets of the landlord or any other entity or person.
 A landlord may use a single escrow account to hold security deposits from all of the tenants.
+Landlord may use a single escrow account to hold security deposits from tenants residing in separate buildings if the buildings are owned by different entities as long as the different entities are substantially controlled or owned by a single landlord.
 (14 M.R.S. § 6038)